fiatconnect/specification/fiatconnect-api.md

 Transfers in are notably different from transfers out, since they require the user to send fiat funds to a provider in exchange for crypto.
 Certain providers, or certain types of fiat accounts may have restrictions on *how* these fiat funds are transferred from the user to the provider.
 While some types of fiat accounts may support
-*debiting* the user's fiat account (i.e., initiating the transfer of fiat funds on behalf of the user), other types of fiat accounts may not support this behavior, and require the user themselves to initiate the transfer of fiat funds from their account to ther provider's.
+*debiting* the user's fiat account (i.e., initiating the transfer of fiat funds on behalf of the user), other types of fiat accounts may not support this behavior, and require the user to initiate the transfer of fiat funds from their account to the provider's.
+For example, in the US, transfers of fiat from bank accounts - *ACH transfers* - may be initiated by the account owner themselves, or requested by a third party.

-Certain types of fiat accounts may support *both* methods of fiat transfer, either initiated by the provider or the user.
+For certain types of fiat accounts, *both* methods of fiat transfer may be possible, either initiated by the provider or the user.
 For such accounts, providers must choose one of these methods of transfer when returning the `/quote/in` response.
-By "default", it is assumed that a supported fiat account for a transfer in will be debited *by the provider*.
-Fiat account schema data in `/quote/in` responses may be augmented with additional information in order to denote that a transfer requires user action.
+Providers may specify that a Fiat Account Schema requires user action by returning an optional `userActionType` field in the quote response.
+If `userActionType` is null or undefined, there MUST be no user action required in order to initaite a transfer in using an account of that kind.

 ##### 3.4.1.1.1.
 Parameters